MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

 1. **Select the watermark column**.
 	Select one column in the source data table, which can be used to slice the new or updated records for every run.
 Normally, the data in this selected column (for example, last_modify_time or ID) keeps increasing when rows are created or updated.
 The maximum value in this column is used as a watermark.

-2. **Prepare a table to store the watermark value in your Data Warehouse**.
+2. **Prepare a table to store the last watermark value in your Data Warehouse**.
 3. **Create a pipeline with the following workflow**:

 	The pipeline in this solution has the following activities:

 	* Create two lookup activities.
 Use the first lookup activity to retrieve the last watermark value.
 Use the second lookup activity to retrieve the new watermark value.
 These watermark values are passed to the copy activity.
 	* Create a copy activity that copies rows from the source data table with the value of the watermark column greater than the old watermark value and less than the new watermark value.
 Then, it copies the data from the Data Warehouse to Lakehouse as a new file.
-	* Create a stored procedure activity that updates the old watermark value for the pipeline that runs next time.
+	* Create a stored procedure activity that updates the last watermark value for the next pipeline run.

 ## Prerequisites